DatingNav

 Hinge's Your World algorithm uses your prompt answers and the specific elements you comment on (not just who you like) to map your values and communication style.
 It then surfaces profiles that show high behavioral overlap — people who answer prompts the same way you do, reference the same interests, or write at a similar level of depth.

-- Upside: The matches feel genuinely more compatible.
-In our testing, Your World matches had longer average conversation length than any other app.
+• Upside: The matches feel genuinely more compatible.
+According to public user feedback, Your World matches tend to produce longer average conversation length than other major apps.

 Our take: Tinder's AI helps you start conversations.
 Hinge's AI helps you have better ones.
 For finding a relationship, Hinge's approach wins by a significant margin.